 Collaboration is the name of the game for CEWD members.
 We pride ourselves in being the industry’s one stop destination for answers, insight, and resources for the energy sector’s workforce development needs.

-Members can sign up for one of our community workrooms to get real-time answers to their most pressing questions.
-Discussions focus on topics including training and upskilling, workforce planning, diversity and inclusion, recruitment of veterans, and more.
+Members can sign up for our subcommunities to get real-time answers to their most pressing questions.
+Discussions focus on topics including training and upskilling, workforce planning, diversity, equity and inclusion, recruitment of veterans, and more.
 For more information or to participate, contact firstname.lastname@example.org.
 Virtually endless guidance is available to you from industry peers with just the click of a keyboard!

 Join a Community of Practice for Ongoing Interactions